Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 See [Gateway Testing](../gateway_testing.md) for more information.

-### Disabling VLAN7 for UANs (placeholder)
+### Disabling VLAN7 for UANs

 After updating to CSM 1.2, the UAN nodes need to have their access to the CMN (VLAN7) removed.
-This access must be restricted by removing VLAN7 from the UAN switch ports.
+The procedure to [Remove UAN Access to the CMN](bican_disable_uan_vlan7.md) restricts access to UAN by removing VLAN 7 from the switch ports.

-This procedure is currently being tested but is not available today.
-[This page](bican_disable_uan_vlan7.md) will be updated in the future once the full procedure for removing VLAN7 from the UAN switch ports has been validated.